Courses

 Requirements

-Students can apply to have a business minor added to their program in the winter semester of their second year in the program.
-Admission is competitive and based on performance in the program as well as previous business courses.
-Students must have a minimum 2.3 GPA (C+ average on a 4.3 scale) to be considered as well as at least a C+ average in Marketing in the Information Technology Sector (for Marketing minor) or Introduction to Project Management (for the Operations Management or Game Production Management minors).
-Students will be notified by their academic advisor by the end of May in their second year if they are accepted into their desired minor program.
+Commerce students can apply to the Accounting minor in the winter semester of their second year in the program.
+Admission is based on performance in the program as well as previous business courses.
+Commerce students must have a minimum 2.3 GPA (C+ average on a 4.3 scale) to be considered.Academic requirements to major/minor in the Bachelor of Commerce program

 BUSI 1130U - Introduction to Financial Accounting